mbarker84/css-irl/src/pages/top-tips-for-hiring-diverse-teams.md

 ## Review regularly

 Related to the previous point, you should regularly review your employees and help them be the best that they can be.
 Bake these reviews into the company culture, don’t just do them on an ad-hoc basis.
-If an employee is struggling, understand why that is and what you can do to help.
-Help them set out clear action points to handle their current workload better, or to progress to the next level.
+If an employee is struggling, understand why that is, and what you can do to help.
+Help them set out clear action points to handle their current workload better, or advise on responsibilities they could take on to help them progress to the next level.

 Be transparent about career progression opportunities.
 If they are looking for ways to progress their career and achieve that next salary milestone, set out clear objectives that they would need to meet in order for that to happen.

 ## In-work training and mentoring

 Training is an important part of enabling employees to thrive, and web development doesn’t sit still.
 Employees and companies who don’t have an awareness of the latest technologies will get left behind.
+Web development is moving at lightning speed these days, and it is often assumed that employees who are passionate about the job will find a way to keep up with new developments in their spare time, by undertaking personal projects, for example.

+Not only is this incredibly unhealthy (there’s a reason why rate of burnout is so high in our industry), it’s also an enormous assumption about level of priviledge.
+Women in particular are more likely than men to have caring responsibilities outside of work (whether for their own child, or another dependant, friend or familiy member).
+Even women who don’t have these responsibilities are far more likely to do the lion’s share of household chores and [emotional labour]() (such as booking doctors’ appointments, remembering to buy birthday gifts, and dealing with household admin), and effectively go home to work a second shift.

+All this can leave very little time for personal development outside of working hours.
+If you don’t make time for this during the working day, you are severely limiting employees’ opportunities to progress, and perhaps even damaging their health.

+There are several forms that in-work training can take:

+-You could set aside an afternoon per week for structured learning, or experimental projects.
+Plan these out in advance, so they benefit the company as a whole, and don’t result in wasted time.
+-You could set aside an annual training budget (both time and money), which would enable employees to attend conferences.
+-A company blog can be a good way to enable employees to focus on learning a small skill, and write about it so that it benefits everyone.
+-If an employee wants to speak at conferences, you could support them by helping them with their proposal, or scheduling in a practice-and-feedback session.

 ## Hire juniors

+More and more new developers are coming to the field via coding bootcamps, and the great news is they’re bringing more diversity to the industry.
+But the reality is, when they’re ready to unleash their skills on the world, the number of jobs out there for junior developers is relatively small.
+If you’re only looking to hire candidates with 5+ years of using the hottest Javascript frameworks, you are going to have a less diverse pool of candidates to draw from.

+A great way to hire a diverse workforce is to bring in juniors, invest in their skills and train them up to be great developers.

+## Look for good learners

+This is directly related to the previous point.
+Someone who might not have all the technical skills but is adaptable, and demonstrably a great learner, is more valuable than someone has _only_ technical skills but no aptitide for learning, teaching, mentoring, and team working.
+Technical skills can be learnt.
+So-called “soft skills” are much harder to teach someone.

 ## Parental leave